jbs4bmx/AlternativeTraderPics/README.md

 # Alternative Trader Pictures
-Updates Trader icons to a much better looking alternative.
+Updates Trader icons to a much better looking alternative. <br></br>
-<br></br>

 ## Description
 Replaces the server method that displays the trader icons with a custom method that uses custom image files for the trader icons.
-These can be changed out to any icons(images) desired provided you follow the steps to ensure that they all match filetypes and are of equal or very similar size.
+These can be changed out to any icons(images) desired provided you follow the steps to ensure that they all match filetypes and are of equal or very similar size. <br></br>

+## Mod Support
-This mod supports traders from other mods as well.
-I will attempt to do my best to keep up with the ever changing mod list out there, but I cannot make any guarantees.
+This mod attempts to support traders from other mods as well.
+I will attempt to do my best to keep up with the ever changing mod list out there, but I cannot make any guarantees. <br></br>
-<br></br>

-**Mod Support (Updated for 3.5.5+ Mod Traders)**
+**Mod Support List** <br>
+Note that some of these mods may no longer be actively supported by their authors, however, this mod will continue to support them so they will work should the mod authors return or someone else picks up the reigns and continues to update the mods.

-Trader Mods supported by this mod:
+  * (ATF) Valkyrie Trader by CZ_2128
   * AIO-Seller by bluehead
   * AKGuy Super Shop by Fershte
   * AllinOne (Anastasia + Svetlana) by Flowless
   * AR Shoppe Unlimited by Fershte
-  * Bootlegger by Rhyufer
-  * CocoLemon's IProject by Pettan
-  * D.R.I.P. by MeowletteBlackpaw
-  * GearGal by Fershte
-  * GoblinKing by rockahorse
-  * Gunsmith by alex
-  * Katarina Black by Helldiver
-  * KeyMaster Trader by s1nk0
-  * MFAC Shop Module by Pettan
-  * Priscilu by Reis
-  * Questor by Alex
-  * The Broker by Nightingale
-<br></br>

-**No Longer Supported (or considered for support at this time)**

-Trader mods no longer supported by this mod due to their age and or due to abandoned plans:
-  * (ATF) Valkyrie Trader by CZ_2128
   * ArmorUpgrader by 101p
   * BiggerBang by Thunderbags
+  * Bootlegger by Rhyufer
   * Capt.
 Nascimento by URASAI
+  * CocoLemon's IProject by Pettan
+  * D.R.I.P. by MeowletteBlackpaw
   * Death Trader by llife
   * Ducc Trader by ducc
   * Emporium by k4a
   * Food&Drink Trader by Revingly
+  * GearGal by Fershte
+  * GoblinKing by rockahorse
+  * Gunsmith by alex
   * Hardcore Traders by Meiosis
   * Hephaestus by alexKarpen
   * K-9 Case Dealer by GamerXL
+  * Katarina Black by Helldiver
+  * KeyMaster Trader by s1nk0
   * Leaves Weapon Tweaker by DeadLeaves
   * Lock Picking Attorney by Revingly
   * Maid Traders by MrFandor1n
   * Meguru is coming! by okaoka2
+  * MFAC Shop Module by Pettan
   * Operator by alex
+  * Priscilu by Reis
   * ProgramK by k4a
   * QuestManiac by Andrudis
+  * Questor by Alex
   * Scav Cat by DonutxLord
   * ScavCat Redux by SixGod
   * Supplier by Miralyn
   * TerraGroup Specialist by Ereshkigal
+  * The Broker by Nightingale
 <br></br>

 ## Installation
 ^^^ PRIMARY INSTALLATION INSTRUCTIONS